-- Free In-School SAT test: Last year, all juniors in Hillsborough County took the SAT test in school in the beginning of March for free.
+- Free In-School SAT test: Juniors in Hillsborough County are offered the opportunity to take the SAT test during the school day in school in the March or April for free.

 - Visit more College Campuses during Spring Break: Don’t forget to sign up in advance on the college websites you are interested in attending under the tab for “Visiting Campus”.